DiegoLibonati/Speech-Program/README.md

 6. Execute: `pip install -r requirements.test.txt`
 7. Use `python -m src.app` to execute program

+### Pre-Commit for Development

+1. Once you're inside the virtual environment, let's install the hooks specified in the pre-commit.
+Execute: `pre-commit install`
+2. Now every time you try to commit, the pre-commit lint will run.
+If you want to do it manually, you can run the command: `pre-commit run --all-files`

 ## Description

 I made a program in Python, using Tkinter as user interface that allows to reproduce a text entered by the user in voice.
 The user will enter by the input of this program any message, then he will have to choose a voice that reproduces what he wrote, by default it only brings 2 voices, one in Spanish and another in English.
 Once this is done the user will touch the Listen button to play the message and listen to it.